Nivalyx/osu-wiki/wiki/People/User_group/id.md

 Clicking the badges will lead to the respective group listings, while the names link to the wiki articles.

-Mengeklik lencana di bawah ini akan membawamu ke halaman daftar anggota masing-masing grup, sedangkan n
+Mengeklik lencana akan membawamu ke halaman daftar anggota masing-masing grup, sedangkan n

 | ID | Lencana | Nama | Deskripsi |
 | :-: | :-: | :-- | :-- |